marcoslaranz/N_To_N_With_AutoMapper/README.md

 			In this example: An account can have many Addresses, and One Address can have many Accounts.

-			Declare a property into 'Account' class of type ICollection that will be a type of a new List of the class Address.
+			Declare a property in the 'Account' class of type ICollection that will be a type of a new List of the class Address.
 Example:

-			// This is called Navigation property.
+			// This is called a Navigation property.
-			// Check the convetion names like the plural for the type name public ICollection<Address> addresses { get; set; } = new List<Address>();
+			// Check the convention names like the plural for the type name public ICollection<Address> addresses { get; set; } = new List<Address>();

 	Optional:
-			Into the class 'Address' add a navigation property of type of class 'Account'.
+			Into the class 'Address', add a navigation property of type of class 'Account'.
 Example:

 			// Navigation Property
 			public Account Account { get; set; } = null;

-	Note: If you don't declare the optional navigation property into 'Address' Your scrips to create the tables and relationship won't be affected.
+	Note: If you don't declare the optional navigation property in 'Address' Your scripts to create the tables and relationships won't be affected.
-		  This will be use for EF to create queries and use strategies to load the data from these tables,(Lazy, Eager, Explici).
+		  This will be used for EF to create queries and use strategies to load the data from these tables,(Lazy, Eager, Explici).

-	Option: For clarity sake:
+	Option: For clarity's sake:

-		Enforce the referential entigrity:
+		Enforce the referential integrity:

 		 modelBuilder.Entity<AccountAddress>()
 			.HasKey(aa => new { aa.AccountId, aa.AddressId });